Lucky Lady: Plot

 Late in the Prohibition era, Claire is an American living in Tijuana, Mexico.
 After her husband, who owned a dive bar, dies, she wants to return to the United States.
-Walker Ellis, a loser with whom she has long been having an affair, agrees to help wind up her business in Tijuana, which includes smuggling a last truckload of illegal Mexican immigrants across the border; this does not go according to plan.
+Walker Ellis, a loser with whom she has long been having an affair, agrees to help wind up her business in Tijuana, which includes smuggling a last truckload of illegal Mexican immigrants across the border; this does not go according to plan, as the Border Patrol turn up and start shooting.

 Walker is forced to go into business rum running across the border with Kibby Womack, one of those he was trying to smuggle across the border (as Kibby is also in trouble with the U.S. government).
 Instead of moving the goods overland, Walker hires Billy Mason to captain a sailboat to transport the contraband via water.
 While Billy is wise to the ways of the sea, he is unwise to the ways of the world.
 As Walker, Claire, Kibby, and Billy navigate the waters on this venture, they find two inherent risks.
 The first is the U.S. Coast Guard, led by the irritatingly officious Captain Moseley, who patrols these waters.
 Moseley and the Coast Guard can do nothing against vessels in international waters unless there is a sign of illegal cargo or a sale of illegal merchandise.
 Instead, Moseley works to "starve" rum runners, who can only sail up and down the coast, blocked from entering a U.S. port.

 The second hazard is other rum runners.
 While the small players generally leave each other alone, the East Coast mob has sent Christie McTeague to establish a foothold then a stranglehold on the entire West Coast Mexico–U.S. trade.
 Through it all, Claire has convinced Kibby and an initially reluctant Walker that their three partner business should extend into the bedroom.